Miniature Dachshund: Complete Breed Guide — Temperament, Health, Care & Breeding

 Looking for a Miniature Dachshund in Luxembourg?

-Woefkesranch breeds quality Miniature Dachshunds in all three coat types with FCI pedigree, full veterinary documentation and EU pet passport included.
+Woefkesranch breeds quality Miniature Dachshunds in all three coat types with Belgian pedigree from a recognised studbook association (BSPB), full veterinary documentation and EU pet passport included.